Recurring Payments & Auto-Debit

 Once you have the token, you can charge the customer automatically using either of the following approaches.

-Two-Step (Checkout API + Auto-Debit API):
+Two-Step (Checkout API + Native Payments API):

 - Create a new session via the Checkout API with the same